 Why Do We Dither?

-90% of the final audio we listen to, on a CD or otherwise, is of 16-bit resolution.
-It doesn’t matter whether everything was tracked and mixed at 24-bit; the final product will almost certainly be reduced to 16-bit resolution (CD standard).
-So in the end, the digital audio data must be reduced to 16 bits for distribution.
+Much of the final audio we listen to, on a CD or otherwise, is 16-bit resolution.
+It doesn’t matter if you tracked and mixed at 24-bit; the final product comes out at 16-bit resolution (CD standard) in many cases.
+So in the end, digital audio data is oftentimes reduced to 16 bits for distribution.

-You (or a mastering engineer!) can discard the excess bits, or you can also round the excess bits to the nearest value.
-Neither of these results in a particularly pleasant recording, though, because there will most certainly be errors added by chopping off bits (or more importantly, reducing dynamic range).
+You (or typically a mastering engineer) can discard the excess bits, or you can also round the excess bits to the nearest value.
+In either case, errors occur from chopping off bits (i.e., reducing dynamic range).
 Using dither replaces these errors with a fixed noise level.

 RPDF: Rectangular Probability Density Function.
 Think of it a rolling a single die.
 Any value has an equal chance of occurring.